TALXIS/docs/src/en/developer-guide/applications/solution-components/general.md

 ### **Solution action**
 If you are making extensions of existing components in other solutions you will have to use `solutionaction` sometimes.

-`solutionaction="Added"` - The whole component or part of it (used in FormXml defintiion) was added.
+`solutionaction="Added"` - The whole component or part of it (used in FormXml definition) was added.

-`solutionaction="Modified"` - The whole component or part of it (used in FormXml defintiion) was modified.
+`solutionaction="Modified"` - The whole component or part of it (used in FormXml definition) was modified.

-`solutionaction="Removed"` - The whole component or part of it (used in FormXml defintiion) was removed.
+`solutionaction="Removed"` - The whole component or part of it (used in FormXml definition) was removed.

 *Look at other projects if you struggle or ask seniors.*
 ___